aptos-labs/actions/install-aptos-cli/README.md

 ## Description

 Install the Aptos CLI.
 By default we use the latest released version of the Aptos CLI but you can specify the version.
-For now this only works on Linux runners.
+This only works on Linux runners.

 ## Inputs